I’m Ellen Chappelle and I create jewelry designed to highlight your individual personality and style.

-I officially discovered the art of jewelry design in 2004, but my childhood attempts to weave rings out of grass and glue feathers and buttons onto crudely made pins suggest that the roots of this art form have always been growing deep within me.
+I officially discovered the art of jewelry design in 2004.
+But my childhood attempts to weave rings out of grass and glue feathers and buttons onto crudely made pins suggest that the roots of this art form have always been growing deep within me.

-Upon unearthing this newfound passion, I began devouring every jewelry-making book, website and class I could find, dabbling in everything from wire wrapping to metalwork to chain maille.
+Upon unearthing this newfound passion, I began devouring every jewelry-making book, website and class I could find, dabbling in everything from wire wrapping to metalwork to chainmaille.

-Although primarily self-taught, I have studied with nationally known instructors, including Melissa Cable, Barb Switzer, Dallas Lovett, Lisa Claxton, Kate Richbourg and Kristi Zevenbergen.
+I have studied with nationally known instructors, including Melissa Cable, Barb Switzer, Dallas Lovett, Lisa Claxton, Kate Richbourg and Kristi Zevenbergen.
 I also counts the creations of Lynn Merchant, Perri Jackson, Iza Malczyk, Eni Oken, and Sarah Thompson as great inspirations in my work.
 My thanks to you all for your innovation and generosity.

 A life-long learner, researcher and information junkie, I continue to learn new techniques and hone my skills.
 I’m also a member of the International Guild of Wire Jewelry Artists, as well as a few local artist groups.

 Prior to making jewelry, I first exercised my creative juices on the stage (hence the theatrical name of my jewelry business).
 Some of my earliest (and fondest) memories are of singing, dancing and acting in musicals and plays.
 I went on to major in theatre and journalism in college, followed by touring with a professional theatre company and performing on a cruise ship.